 10 Signs Your Customer Data Onboarding is Broken

 Your customers expect an efficient customer data onboarding process.
-Unfortunately, many SaaS startups often fail to deliver an above-and-beyond experience due to issues with manual data ingestion processes and internal bottlenecks.
+Unfortunately, many companies often fail to deliver an above-and-beyond experience due to issues with manual data ingestion processes and internal bottlenecks.

 The culprit: a lack of automated workflows and dataflows to streamline the process.
 Without automation tools, your company's development and engineering teams are responsible for manually wrangling and ingesting customer data into your application and operational systems.
 They grapple with formatting errors, custom scripts, and maintaining APIs and connectors.